lingeringcode/nttc/README.md

-# NTTC (Name That Twitter Community!)
-A Tweets Topic Modeling Processor for Python 3
+# NTTC (Name That Twitter Community!): Process and analyze community-detected data
 by Chris Lindgren <chris.a.lindgren@gmail.com>
 Distributed under the BSD 3-clause license.
 See LICENSE.txt or http://opensource.org/licenses/BSD-3-Clause for details.